 - Global health electives at supervised and affiliated international sites.

-- A four-year integrated residency fellowship in Global Child Health through Boston University or a postgraduate Global Pediatric Fellowship in Health Services Delivery through Boston Children's Hospital and Partners in Health.
+Additionally, residents can apply for a traditional postresidency Global Pediatric Fellowship in Health Services Delivery through Boston Children’s Hospital, or a fellowship in Global Child Health through Boston University, or a postgraduate Global Pediatric Fellowship in Health Services Delivery through Boston Children’s Hospital and Partners in Health.

 More detailed information can be found here and here.